conan-io/docs/tutorial/consuming_packages/different_configurations.rst

 .. note:: **Possible issue with Windows consoles**

-    The error depends on the console being used and may not always pop up.
-It can even run correctly if the console is able to get the zlib dll from a different path.
+    The expected error depends on the console being used and may not always pop up.
+It can sometimes run correctly if the console is able to get the zlib dll from a different path.

+    We can make sure that the execution is not finding our zlib library as it was set to Shared.
-    We can make sure by using the Windows Powershell console.
-Running the program won't have any output but running :command:`Exit $LASTEXITCODE` afterwards will give us the exit code:
+    We will use the Windows Powershell console to run the program which won't have any output.
+Running :command:`Exit $LASTEXITCODE` afterwards will give us the exit code:

     .. code-block:: bash